Architecture

 Subscription Smart Contracts – These handle the logic of subscriptions: storing subscription terms, scheduling payments, and executing transfers of SUBS tokens from subscribers to merchants according to the set intervals.
 Each time a payment is due, the contract triggers a transfer (using the subscriber’s prior approval) of the required SUBS amount.
 The contract also enforces rules like the 1% platform fee and can be configured (by the project’s administrators) to adjust parameters if needed (for example, changing the fee rate for all or specific subscriptions).

-Price Oracle/DEX Integration – To support fiat-denominated pricing, the subscription contract interacts with on-chain price sources (specifically a SUBS/USDC decentralized exchange pair, such as on Uniswap).
-This allows the contract to fetch the current exchange rate between SUBS and a stablecoin (USDC) during each payment cycle.
-By doing so, it can calculate how many SUBS are needed to equal a merchant’s fiat-priced subscription (e.g., €10) at that moment.
-This integration is on-chain and trustless; it uses live market data from Arbitrum’s DEX liquidity pool, eliminating reliance on off-chain price feeds.
+Price Oracle / DEX Integration – To support fiat-denominated pricing, the subscription contracts interact with on-chain price sources (specifically a SUBS/USDC decentralized exchange pair on Uniswap).
+This allows the system to determine how many SUBS are required to match a fiat-denominated subscription price (e.g., $10) at the time of payment.
+The integration is fully on-chain and trustless, relying on real-time liquidity pool data without off-chain price feeds.

 For more technical details on these on-chain components, refer to the Subscrypts Smart Contract Suite documentation.